 Take a walk along the river Aare in Interlaken itself.
 The picture-perfect aquamarine river joins the two lakes on either side of the town.
 Take a tranquil walk from Lake Thun to Lake Brienz and stop for a liqueur coffee along the way for a pick me up.

 Panoramaweg Hike is a popular two-hour hike from Interlaken and is suitable for able walkers.
 As the name suggests, there are many beautiful panoramas along the way to the top.

 Hohematte Park in the heart of Interlaken is a beautiful spot that once belonged to an Augustine Convent.
 In the late eighteen sixties, it was acquired by a group of 37 hotel owners.
 The fourteen hectares of open natural beauty were preserved as open space.

 Through its length, there is a beautiful avenue that connects the east and west railway stations.
 It is surrounded by flower beds and hotels and has a beautiful view of Jungfrau.
 The Victoria Jungfrau hotel sits within the park and is a landmark in itself.

-There is a theatre, cafe, Japanese garden, a flower clock and an ice rink.
-The park offers hang gliding for the more adventurous, and for those who prefer relaxation, there are horse-drawn carriage rides available.
+There is a theatre, cafe, Japanese garden, a flower clock, and an ice rink.
+The park offers to hang gliding for the more adventurous, and for those who prefer relaxation, there are horse-drawn carriage rides available.

 In conclusion, there is a reason Interlaken is the most popular region in all of Switzerland.
 With so much on offer and steeped in natural beauty make Interlaken a top bucket list destination.
 There is so much to do and see that can keep busy for days.
 Not to mention non-stop amazing photo opportunities on every step and especially with wonderful nature.
 Safe travels and see you soon!